BruceHanzi/PyMysqlConnectorTool/README.md

 This is a Python tool for database querying, using MySQL Connector for database connections.
 The tool was created by BruceHanzi and developed at NewSight & Nac Studio.

+The code is written on Mac.

+But this tool is supported for every system including

+Windows

+Mac

+Linux

 ## Copyright

 Copyright © 2024 BruceHanzi